CSX profit drops 27% as railroad shipments decline amid construction projects and flooding

 OMAHA, Neb.
-(AP) — CSX railroad's profit fell 27% in the first quarter as two major construction projects and some severe weather and flooding contributed to a decline in shipments.
+(AP) — CSX railroad's profit fell 27% in the first quarter as two major construction projects forced them to reroute some trains and constrained its response to flooding and other weather challenges, curtailing shipments.

 The Jacksonville, Florida-based railroad said it earned $646 million net income, or 34 cents per share, during the quarter.
 That's down from $880 million, or 45 cents per share, a year ago, and the results fell short of Wall Street expectations.